json-api/json-api/recommendations/index.md

 recommendations are intended to establish a level of consistency in areas that are beyond the scope of the base JSON API specification.

+## Recommendations for Naming <a href="#naming" id="naming" class="headerlink"></a>

+It is recommended that resource types, attribute names, and association names be "dasherized"; i.e. consist of only lower case alphanumeric characters and dashes (U+002D HYPHEN-MINUS, "-").

+It is also recommended that resource types be pluralized.
+Dasherized and pluralized resource types can be used as URL segments without translation, as discussed below.

 ## Recommendations for URL Design <a href="#urls" id="urls" class="headerlink"></a>

 ### Reference Document <a href="#urls-reference-document" id="urls-reference-document" class="headerlink"></a>